karan0handa/git_practice/README.md

 1. Once this is done, you will make a **pull request** from your forked repo to the main repo.
 Once you make this request, someone with write access to the repo will review it and merge your code.

+To see the entire process with images : https://medium.com/analytics-vidhya/getting-started-making-a-pull-request-d6dcc9bc6d66
 **Task** :
 Make a fork of this repo, clone it, add a file <yourname.txt> and commit.
 Now, make a pull request to this repository.